Frequently Asked Questions

 Your monthly instalment will be unique to your situation; therefore, we recommend asking for your free, no-obligation debt assessment.
 This will give you an estimate on what your instalments will be when in our program.

-The Credit Act requires that Debt Counsellors use an accredited Payment Distribution Agency (PDA) to manage their client’s money in order to prevent mishandling of funds which means your money stays safe.
+A: The Credit Act requires that Debt Counsellors use an accredited Payment Distribution Agency (PDA) to manage their client’s money in order to prevent mishandling of funds which means your money stays safe.

 Your accredited Payment Distribution Agency (PDA) handles the distribution of your money, and will also provide you with monthly statements.
 The PDA DebtSafe have partnered with is called Intuitive PDA.

-If you miss a payment it will give your creditors enough legal reason to terminate your Debt Review and begin legal action against you.
+A: If you miss a payment it will give your creditors enough legal reason to terminate your Debt Review and begin legal action against you.

 If you find yourself in circumstances where you see you might have trouble paying your next instalment you must contact your Relationship Manager immediately to make arrangements.